Danjb1/open-rival/docs/running_rival_realms.md

 ## DxWnd Configuration

-A configuration file is provided [here](docs/dxwnd/Rival Realms.dxw) that can be imported into DxWnd directly.
-See the Notes tab in DxWnd for more information about the fixes.
+Two configuration files are provided [here](docs/dxwnd) that can be imported into DxWnd directly (one for fullscreen, one for windowed).
+See the **Notes** tab in DxWnd for more information about the fixes.

 ## Multiplayer